ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### Eclair requires a  Java 21 runtime

 Eclair now targets Java 21 and requires a compatible Java Runtime Environment.
 It will no longer work on JRE 11 or JRE 17.
+There are many organisations that package Java runtimes and development kits, for example [OpenJDK 21](https://adoptium.net/temurin/releases/?package=jdk&version=21).

 ### API changes